 About Tooth Extractions

 When a tooth has extensive decay or is damaged beyond repair, it must be removed.
-Watch the video to learn more about whether an extraction might be right for you.

 When are Teeth Extracted?